Explore a flexible C/C++ SonarQube plugin based on CppDepend.

 How many times do you read “C++ is dead” or “Is the C programming language still used?”, but in the reality they still very popular.

 And how many times we read “WOW this newcomer programming language is the best”, but after few years nothing really happens and the new language decrease in popularity.
 However, there are some exceptions, the most interesting one is python which rise from a not widely used scripting language to a very popular programming language.
-Continue reading “Crossing the chasm theory could explains the C longevity, the C++ reborn and the python rising.”
+Continue reading “Chasm Theory: Exploring C Longevity, C++ Rebirth & Python’s Rise”

 Every project has its own style guide: a set of conventions about how to write code for that project.
 Some managers choose basic coding rules, others prefer very advanced ones and for many projects, no coding rules are specified, and each developer uses his style.

 It is much easier to understand a large codebase when all the code in it is in a consistent style.
-Continue reading “Be inspired by the genius Linus Torvalds to write an efficient C Code.”
+Continue reading “Write Efficient C Code: Learn from Linus Torvalds”

 Have you already seen a basketball or a soccer player plays a simple yet effective game to such a point that you say: Why couldn’t everybody play like him, he uses only easy techniques?